-The payments and benefits provided under Dr. Gardner's employment agreement in connection with a change in control may not be eligible for federal income tax deduction for Magenta pursuant to Section 280G of the Internal Revenue Code.
+The payments and benefits provided under Dr. Gardner's amended and restated employment agreement in connection with a change in control may not be eligible for federal income tax deduction for us pursuant to Section 280G of the Internal Revenue Code.
 These payments and benefits may also be subject to an excise tax under Section 4999 of the Internal Revenue Code.
 If the payments or benefits payable to Dr. Gardner in connection with a change in control would be subject to the excise tax imposed under Section 4999 of the Internal Revenue Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to him.
+Furthermore, if the payments and benefits provided under Dr. Gardner's amended and restated employment agreement in connection with a change in control would otherwise violate any applicable nondiscrimination rules or cause the reimbursement of claims to be taxable under the Patient Protection and Affordable Care Act of 2010, together with the Health Care and Education Reconciliation Act of 2010 or Section 105(h) of the Internal Revenue Code, then the health insurance payments shall be treated as taxable payments (subject to customary and required taxes and employment-related deductions) and be subject to imputed income tax treatment to the extent necessary to eliminate any discriminatory treatment or taxation.
+If we determine that we cannot provide the health insurance payments for Dr. Gardner without potentially violating applicable law, we shall instead provide Dr. Gardner with a taxable lump-sum payment in an amount equal to the sum of the monthly (or then remaining) health insurance contributions described above.

-Pursuant to his employment agreement, Dr. Gardner is subject to standard confidentiality and nondisclosure, assignment of intellectual property work product and post-termination noncompetition and non-solicitation of employees, consultants and customers covenants.
+Pursuant to Dr. Gardner's amended and restated employment agreement, he is subject to standard confidentiality and nondisclosure, assignment of intellectual property work product and post-termination noncompetition and non-solicitation of employees, consultants and customers covenants.